What If You’re Caught Driving Without A License? (2025)

 Tickets

 For relatively minor violations, you might just receive a driving without a license ticket.
+This is harder to eliminate than other types of traffic tickets.
 This ticket may come with a small fine, and you might be required to prove you have a valid license in court.

 Fines